halisonfernandes/Docker4Acquia/README.md

 ## [Versioning](#versioning)

-Github repo will have the following pattern;
+GitHub repo will have the following pattern;

 > __*YYYY-MM-DD*__